Last updated: 14 July 2014

 For the release notes, see here.

-Compilers are available in three versions, Professional, Standard and Lite.
-For MSP430 and ARM Cortex CPUs, code and RAM size limited Lite compilers are available free of charge.
+Compilers are available in four editions, Professional, Standard, Stamp and Lite.
+For MSP430 and ARM Cortex CPUs, code and RAM size limited Lite and Stamp compilers are available.
+Lite compilers may not be used commercially but are free of charge.
+Stamp compilers may be used commercially.
+The Professional edition is the previous Developer edition; for 32 bit Professional targets the PowerNet TCP/IP stack is included.

 |32 bit targets|